Cholangiocarcinoma incidence and survivalIncidence of intrahepatic cholangiocarcinoma is increasing in the United States1

 - Overall incidence: 1.2 to 2.2 per 100,0001,3,4

 - Most patients (63%) are >65 years at diagnosis1

 - Largely due to a lack of specific symptoms, most patients (~70%) are diagnosed at late stages when the disease is unresectable2

 The 5-year relative survival rate for metastatic CCA is 2%5

-IDH1 mutations are common genetic alterations in cholangiocarcinomamIDH1 is an early driver mutation that occurs in up to 20% of U.S. cholangiocarcinoma cases6,7
+IDH1 mutations are common genetic alterations in cholangiocarcinomamIDH1 is an early driver mutation that occurs in up to 20% of intrahepatic CCA cases in the United States6,7

 Biomarker testing for mIDH1 can be performed by next generation sequencing of tumor tissue using an FDA-approved companion diagnostic8

 Biomarker testing combined with targeted therapy could improve survival outcomes in cholangiocarcinoma8

 TIBSOVO® (ivosidenib tablets) selectively inhibits mIDH1 and may play an important role in filling an unmet need in the treatment of advanced cholangiocarcinoma8,9

 IDH1 mutations and cholangiocarcinomaIDH1 mutations can play a critical role in the development of cholangiocarcinoma